JasminDreasond/Tiny-Ubuntu-Desktop/developer/stable-diffusion-webui/readme.md

 ## Start Stable Diffusion Forge

 This script works with the `webui_forge.sh` file in this folder!
+You need insert it into your `/home/user/.bashrc` file.

 ```sh
 alias sdforge-start='cd /path/stable-diffusion/ && export QT_QPA_PLATFORM=offscreen && ./webui_forge.sh --xformers --pin-shared-memory --cuda-malloc --cuda-stream'